andynik/math-domains-comp-24/README.md

 # Comparison of Problem-solving Performance Across Mathematical Domains With Large Language Models

-This repository contains the code and data used for a research experiment that compares large language models performances across mathematical domains such as algebra, geometry, combinatorics, and number theory.
+This repository contains the code and data used for a research experiment that compares LLM performances across mathematical domains such as algebra, geometry, combinatorics and number theory.
 The findings contribute to understanding the capabilities and limitations of these models in solving complex mathematical problems.

-* The filtered dataset will be released upon paper approval.
+The filtered dataset will be released upon paper approval.

 ## Project Stages